oconnor663/keybase_validator/design.md

 validating every one of those roots requires a single 100ms network fetch and nothing else, bootstrapping will take 6 days.
 If validating every one of those roots requires verifying a single PGP signature and nothing else, bootstrapping will take 2 hours.
-(However note that with some effort, signature verification could be parallelize across many cores, if that ends up being the bottleneck.)
+However note that with some effort, signature verification could be parallelize across many cores; more on parallelism below.

 Choosing a performance target is somewhat arbitrary, but my preference is for bootstrapping to finish "overnight", or in at most 8 hours.
 That works out to about 5ms per merkle seqno.
 It will be impossible to hit that target without doing network batching to reduce round trips.

-Some of that can be done today: Fetching a user's entire set of keys can be done all at once.
+Some of that batching can be done with the Keybase API today: Fetching a user's entire set of keys can be done all at once.
 Likewise fetching a user's entire set of sigchain nodes.
 However, I don't think there's currently an appropriate endpoint for batching fetches of the entire merkle tree.
-The behavior would need to be of the form:
-"Given a last seen merkle seqno S1, and a requested seqno S2, send me every merkle root S1 < S <= S2, along with every interior node present in all of those trees but not in S1."
-The API server will need to add this endpoint.
+The behavior would need to be of the form: "Given a last seen merkle seqno S1, and a requested seqno S2, send me every merkle root S1 < S <= S2, along with every interior node present in all of those trees but not in S1."
+The API server will need to add that endpoint.

-This endpoint would get rid of the network round trip penalty for fetching merkle tree nodes, if the validator fetched them in batches of 10 or
-100. However, it's likely that the keybase.io API server will still pay a MySQL/Aurora round trip penalty for each node in assembling the response.
+That endpoint would get rid of the network round trip penalty for fetching merkle tree nodes, if the validator fetched them in groups.
+However, it's likely that the keybase.io API server will still pay a MySQL/Aurora round trip penalty for each node in assembling the response.
 I haven't measured Keybase's MySQL round trip time, but I expect it to be between 1ms and 10ms.
 (Max: Do you know our median response time?)
 Even if a MySQL fetch takes only 1ms per merkle tree node, we would probably burn up our entire 5ms per-root-node time budget just fetching the interior nodes.

 So while the batch merkle tree fetching endpoint is an important part of reducing overhead in the steady state, it's likely that it won't be fast enough to hit our performance target for boostrapping.
 Instead, Keybase will need to publish large dump files containing all the merkle nodes in the world, and the validator will need to download and process these files as part of bootstrapping.
-More discussion of this design below.
+More discussion of this design below in its own section.

 ## Properties to Validate